Skip to content

 Qualified Electronic Signatures (QES)

-A Qualified Electronic Signature represents the highest level of digital signing under eIDAS and is the only signature type that is automatically equivalent to a handwritten signature across the EU and EEA – without requiring additional proof.
+A Qualified Electronic Signature represents the highest level of digital signing under eIDAS and is the only signature type that is automatically equivalent to a handwritten signature across the EU and EEA.

 A QES is an advanced signature that: